iter-tools/iter-tools/README.md

 ```

 ##Iter
-This tries to return a generator from a value.
+This tries to return an iterator from a value.
 This is useful for 2 reasons:
-* you can consume the generator using the "next" method without worrying if it is a string, array or an iterable etc.
+* you can consume the iterator using the "next" method without worrying if it is a string, array or an iterable etc.
 * allows to iterate over a simple object

-If the value is an object with a "Symbol.iterator" attribute: it initialise and return the generator (arrays, maps, sets and strings for example).
+If the value is an object with a "Symbol.iterator" attribute: it initialise and return the iterator (arrays, maps, sets and strings for example).
-If the value is already a generator, it returns the generator itself.
+If the value is already an iterator, it returns the generator itself.
-If the value is an iterators, it initialises and returns the generator.
+If the value is a generator, it initialises it and returns the iterator.
-If the value is an object, it returns a generator iterating over attributes/values.
+If the value is an object, it returns an iterator iterating over attribute/value pairs.
 ```js
 const iter = require('iter-tools/lib/iter');
 iter([1, 2, 3]); // 1, 2, 3